PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 The aforementioned principle applies more generally: *you should always use distinct keys when combining basic cryptographic schemes*.

 An authenticated encryption scheme is depicted in *Figure 10*.
-Bob first creates a ciphertext C from the message M using a randomly selected key K<sub>C</sub>.
-He, then, creates a message tag T by running the ciphertext and a different randomly selected key K<sub>T</sub> through the tag generation algorithm.
-Both the ciphtertext and the message tag are sent to Alice.
+Bob first creates a ciphertext $C$ from the message $M$ using a randomly selected key $K_C$.
+He then creates a message tag $T$ by running the ciphertext and a different randomly selected key $K_T$ through the tag generation algorithm.
+Both the ciphertext and the message tag are sent to Alice.

-Alice now first checks whether the tag is valid given the ciphertext C and the key K<sub>T</sub>.
-If valid, she can, then, decrypt the message using the key K<sub>C</sub>.
-Not only is she assured of a very strong notion of secrecy in their communications, she also knows the message was created by Bob.
+Alice now first checks whether the tag is valid given the ciphertext $C$ and the key $K_T$.
+If valid, she can then decrypt the message using the key $K_C$.
+Not only is she assured of a very strong notion of secrecy in their communications, but she also knows the message was created by Bob.

 *Figure 10: An authenticated encryption scheme*

 ![Figure 10: An authenticated encryption scheme](assets/Figure4-10.webp "Figure 10: An authenticated encryption scheme")

 How are MACs created?
-While MACs can be created via multiple methods, and common and efficient way to create them is via cryptographic hash functions.
+While MACs can be created via multiple methods, a common and efficient way to create them is via **cryptographic hash functions**.

 We will introduce cryptographic hash functions more thoroughly in *Chapter 6*.
-For now, just know that a **hash function** is an efficiently computable function that takes inputs of arbitrary size and yields fixed length outputs.
+For now, just know that a **hash function** is an efficiently computable function that takes inputs of arbitrary size and yields fixed-length outputs.
 For example, the popular hash function **SHA-256** (secure hash algorithm 256) always generates a 256-bit output regardless of the size of the input.
 Some hash functions, such as SHA-256, have useful applications in cryptography.

-The most common type of tag produced with a cryptographic hash function is the **hash-based message authenitcation code** (HMAC).
+The most common type of tag produced with a cryptographic hash function is the **hash-based message authentication code** (HMAC).
 The process is depicted in *Figure 11*.
-A party produces two distinct keys from a private key K, the innner key K<sub>1</sub> and outer key K<sub>2</sub>.
-The plaintext M or ciphertext C is, then, hashed together with the inner key.
-The result T' is, then, hashed with the outer key to produce the message tag T.
+A party produces two distinct keys from a private key $K$, the inner key $K_1$ and the outer key $K_2$.
+The plaintext $M$ or ciphertext $C$ is then hashed together with the inner key.
+The result $T'$ is then hashed with the outer key to produce the message tag $T$.

 There is a palette of hash functions that can be used to create an HMAC.
 The most commonly employed hash function is SHA-256.

 *Figure 11: HMAC*

 ![Figure 11: HMAC](assets/Figure4-11.webp "Figure 11: HMAC")

+**Notes:**

+[7] The specific results discussed in this section are from Katz and Lindell, pp. 131–47.

+[8] Technically, the definition of chosen cipher text attacks is different than the notion of non-malleability.
+But you can show that those two notions of security are equivalent.

 ## Secure communication sessions